 Golden Gate Park

 This 1,000-acre urban park is filled with gardens, museums, and walking or biking paths.
-Don’t miss the Japanese Tea Garden or the Botanical Gardens if you want a bit of greenery in the city.
+Don’t miss the Japanese Tea Garden or the Botanical Gardens if you want a dose of greenery in the city.

 Pier 39